Loading page content

 However, the term Wishlist caused confusion for two of them, as it could mean a list of programs that the learner cannot access right now, but would like to have.

 I then decided Saved for later would suit the purpose of this list the best.
-Additionally, it is simpler language and it can be easily translated into other languages as well.
+Additionally, it uses simpler language and it can be easily translated into other languages as well.

 Mobile screens overview Overview of the mobile screens for the Saved for later feature